talister/photometrypipeline/doc/functions.rst

    :param -rotate: (optional) rotates the image's orientation in the sky
 		   (East-of-North) relative to the respective
                    :ref:`telescope_setup` setting
+   :param -target: (optional) the target name to be used in all
+                   images, this overwrites the ``OBJECT`` keyword in the FITS headers; note to replace blanks with underscores if the target's name is a designation
    :param images: images on which `pp_prepare` is supposed to run